 First, leavers who argue that the choice made was procedurally legitimate and the losers must simply respect the result simply misunderstand the democratic process.
 Public votes are not mere shows of hands.
 Democracy and voting only work when they are constituted by clear rules which enable the will of majorities, protect minorities from an unlimited interpretation of that will, and are enacted by responsible leaders.
 In 2015, by agreeing to a straight in/out referendum, David Cameron committed vandalism against democracy by putting two incomparable choices to the public.

 ‘Remain’ was clear as the terms of Britain’s membership were established over 40 years and thousands of pages of international treaties.
 However, ‘Leave’ was left entirely undefined.
 It could be anything from Norway-style single market membership to leaving without a deal.
 For more than three years the Conservative government which has been responsible for defining ‘leave’ has simply been unable to generate enough support behind any one of the many possible versions of Brexit.
-The continuing rancour among Tories today can be directly tied to Cameron’s fateful decision no more than a mere appearance of legitimacy by the 2015 referendum law.
+The continuing rancour among Tories today can be directly tied to Cameron’s fateful decision in 2015.

 To highlight quite how procedurally illegitimate the Brexit referendum question was let’s consider what would happen if a similar approach were taken to Westminster elections.
 Voters would simply be given the choice between their MP or ‘someone else’.
 In such circumstances, with MPs unpopular and the pros and cons of the alternative left to the imagination, ‘someone else’ may win.
 However, how would the electoral commission or returning officer decide on this ‘someone else’?
 If elections were held like that, parliament would never work; that is why ‘none of the above’ is not an acceptable outcome in a representative democracy.
 The problem with the referendum was not the outcome but the question.